christopherchong/ip/AI.md

-Used ChatGPT to help with identifying the cause of certain errors, checking if the code that I wrote was efficient or if there were room for improvement, and general queries on how to proceed when I am stuck on a task or increment.
+Used ChatGPT to help with identifying the cause of certain errors, checking if the code that I wrote was efficient or if there were room for improvement, and general queries on how to proceed when I was stuck on a task or increment.

 Tasks:
 - Packages: generated a directory tree to outline where classes should be moved when organizing